ROBsoer/ListOfLinks/README.md

-# Export Pocket queue as HTML list
+# Export [Pocket](http://getpocket.com) queue as list

-Just insert this script in your browser console and get your Pocket queue as HTML list.
+Just insert this script in your browser console and get your [Pocket](http://getpocket.com) queue as list.